Writing Sample: Docs as code - Why bother, and how to start writing documents as code

 Developers take ownership of documentation when they can treat docs the same way as they do code.

-has shown that docs should be written when code development is still fresh in the developer’s mind.
+Research on best practices for documenting code has shown that docs should be written when code development is still fresh in the developer’s mind.
 When developers are asked to recall details that are no longer at the forefront of their minds, the quality of information that you get, and consequently your customer facing docs are likely to suffer.

 How does it look in practice?